wazuh/wazuh-documentation/source/development/rbac-database-integrity.rst

 RBAC database integrity
 =======================

-The RBAC database integrity is checked every time the wazuh-manager service starts to determine if the database should be updated.
+The RBAC database integrity is checked every time the Wazuh API starts to determine if the database should be updated.
 The integrity check allows us to cover the following cases:

-- Allow the introduction of breaking changes in the RBAC database structure or its default resources in future releases.
+- Upgrade to a Wazuh version with breaking changes in the RBAC database structure or with new default resources.
 - Restore the RBAC database with its default RBAC resources if it was manually deleted, being able to restore the RBAC database to a fresh install state if needed.

 .. warning::